Environmental Drivers

 Why are we sampling?

-The Gulf of Alaska supports a diverse ecosystem that includes several commercially important fishes, as well as culturally and economically important mammals and plants.
-Historic observations suggest a connection between the Gulf of Alaska ecosystems and climate variations that range from interannual to interdecadal; the specific mechanisms by which climate variation causes ecosystem changes, however, are poorly understood.
-Sampling along the Seward line produces a multi-year data set that will lead to a better understanding of the seasonal cycle and the variability that occurs from year to year in environmental conditions and biological productivity in the Gulf of Alaska.
+The Gulf of Alaska (GOA) supports a diverse ecosystem that includes several commercially important fishes and culturally and economically important mammals and plants.
+Historic observations suggest a connection between the GOA ecosystems and climate variations that range from interannual to interdecadal; however, the specific mechanisms by which climate variation causes ecosystem changes are poorly understood.
+Sampling along the Seward line produces a multi-year data set that lets us better understand the seasonal cycle and the yearly variability in environmental conditions and biological productivity in the Gulf of Alaska.

 Where are we sampling?